8fold/php-html-builder/README.md

-A note on attributes: If a property is not in the ordered list, and the value of the property is the same as the name of the property, HTML Builder will presume it's a boolean value and will truncate the definition in the HTML.
+A note on attributes: If a property is not in the ordered list, and the value of the property is the same as the name of the property, HTML Builder will presume it's a boolean value and will truncate the definition in the HTML output.

 ```php
 Element::input()->omitEndTag()->props("required required");